Peter Sagan: Liquigas–Doimo (2010–14)

-In November 2009, Liquigas' Stefano Zanatta, Paolo Slongo and Enrico Zanardo offered Sagan, who spoke neither Italian or English, a ten-month contract valued at €1,000 per month.
+In November 2009, Liquigas's Stefano Zanatta, Paolo Slongo and Enrico Zanardo offered Sagan, who spoke neither Italian or English, a ten-month contract valued at €1,000 per month.
 The agreement was later replaced by a two-year contract for 2010 and 2011 with an option to ride mountain bikes for Cannondale.
 Liquigas doctors and managers were stunned by results of Sagan's medical tests, saying that they had never seen a 19-year-old rider as physically strong and capable.
 During the training camp Sagan destroyed more mountain bikes than any other rider due to his ability to put a bike through its paces.
 This earned him the nickname "Terminator".